 The same search using GitHub’s code-search feature produces far worse results.
 Hopefully GitHub/Microsoft will continue to invest in code search.
 (I would love for them to add an “exact match” feature, and a feature that does a deep code search in each repository I follow or have starred.)

-SourceGraph, a commercial code-search tool, might be worth a look for teams that want to share and search their own curated list of repositories.
+, a code search product, might be worth a look for teams that want to share and search their own curated list of repositories.
 You need to know which repositories you want to index ahead of time though.
 (I’ve never tried it but that feature sounds useful.)

 Noticing When it’s a Waste Of Time

 Let’s take a look at a rougher search process.
 Say our next task is to add Webpack code splitting

 to a different project.
 We haven’t yet started and we’re not (yet?) stuck, we’re just following the good general practice of doing our initial research.

 returns slightly more but a lot of it is noise.
 We find some examples but spend a lot of time sifting.